Union Terrace Gardens plan in Aberdeen approved

 The central lawn space would be retained, and there would be a new café pavilion opposite His Majesty's Theatre.

-Four years ago, councillors rejected plans for a £140m transformation of the gardens.
+Five years ago, councillors rejected plans for a £140m transformation of the gardens.

 Businessman Sir Ian Wood had offered £50m towards the cost.